 When completing the online application, please answer the citizenship question accurately, indicating you are a not a U.S. Citizen.
 No other information regarding your immigration status is required, additional fields may be left blank.

 The Advancing Students for a Strong Tomorrow (ASSET) law was signed into effect on April 29, 2013 and allows eligible students to pay in-state tuition at Colorado’s public colleges and universities as long as they meet certain criteria.
-Learn more and apply for ASSET.
+Learn more and view residency requirements for ASSET students.

 In general, you will need to: